N'Djamena: Culture

 Attractions in the city include the Chad National Museum, the Al-Mouna Cultural Center, Our Lady of Peace Cathedral, and several mosques.
-Within the Chad National Museum, one can view the partial skull of a Sahelanthropus, called by locals as "Toumaï".
-This skull was discovered in the northern part of Chad and is considered to be from one of the earliest human ancestors.
-Views of sunset across the Chari River can also be spectacular.
-N'Djamena was named Capital of Islamic Culture in 2009.
+Within the Chad National Museum, one can view the partial skull of a Sahelanthropus, called "Toumaï" by locals.
+This skull was discovered in the northern part of Chad and is considered to be that of one of the earliest humans.
+N'Djamena was named the "Capital of Islamic Culture" for 2009 by the Islamic Educational, Scientific and Cultural Organization.